sergiisinienok/playground/behavioural-questions.md

 Another example is AWS SDK, written in JS and open-sourced.
 I can learn out of its code doing my regular daily troubleshooting.

-# Tell me about yourself
+# Tell me about yourself?

 Bachelor in Computer Science, Master in Electronics and Hardware for Biomedical Engineering.